Interview by Piotr Bockowski

 The Judgment Hall is an underground movement in London, a pocket of resistance in The Age of Surveillance Capitalism.
 It is a place where people congregate to explore the many kingdoms within human anatomy through the portal of avant-garde heavy music, cinematography, imagery, performance art, journals, record sessions and other forms of sorcery!
-It is much more about presenting the work of artists, bands, choreographers and directors that we love rather than the emphasis being on the DJ’s playing those tracks.
+It is much more about presenting the work of artists, bands, choreographers and directors that we love rather than emphasising the DJs playing those tracks.

-I suppose the key thing that sets The Judgement Hall apart is that it does not only cater for the top 10% of a neuro-chemical experience i.e euphoria.
+I suppose the key thing that sets The Judgement Hall apart is that it does not only cater for the top 10% of a neuro-chemical experience, i.e. euphoria.
 The music is not geared towards providing one peak climatic experience after another.
-Rather, it is curated to set forth a challenging listening & viewing experience with the purpose of allowing the individual to explore the multitude of kingdoms within.
-All in all, it is a portal for those willing to explore realms that lay much deeper and are therefore more challenging to reach than those present in current day club culture.
+Rather, it is curated to set forth a challenging listening & viewing experience to allow the individual to explore the multitude of kingdoms within.
+It is a portal for those willing to explore realms that lay much deeper and are, therefore, more challenging to reach than those present in current-day club culture.

 How is your curation related to the 21st-century context of Surveillance Capitalism?

 Regarding the curation of our event in relation to other industrial sub-cultures within the context of 21st-century Surveillance Capitalism, I feel that everything has become an Amazon Prime experience.
-Same venues, same formula, machine gun techno from 11pm-6am and a real fear of doing anything outside of the box.
-I think people are fearful of losing a following and therefore close themselves into a very small predictable box.
+Same venues, same formula, machine gun techno from 11 pm-6 am and a real fear of doing anything outside of the box.
+I think people fear losing a following and close themselves into a very small, predictable box.
 I think it’s all part of the same thing, like a social credit system.

-Everything is based on how many likes you get and therefore repeating a tried and tested formula will always outweigh experimenting with and presenting something that you truly love.
+Everything is based on how many likes you get; therefore, repeating a tried and tested formula will always outweigh experimenting with and presenting something you truly love.
 This is the way society is being sculpted.
-I suppose we are able to avoid the prototypical ‘algorithm’ for creating a successful event by always setting our intentions on doing what we love, not what the masses demand.
+I suppose we can avoid the prototypical ‘algorithm’ for creating a successful event by always setting our intentions on doing what we love, not what the masses demand.
 This reflects in what is presented and the settings in which it takes place.

 Thinking about the challenges and pressures in putting on events: tell us about your unusual locations and other odd settings

 The settings that we choose and the manner in which The Judgement Hall is conducted is done very much with Surveillance Capitalism in mind.
-Whether it be transporting people by boat across the River Styx to congregate under a bridge, carving open gates to flyovers or gathering in Chronic Illness’s bunker in the midst of a plague, every step is taken to create an uncompromising experience.
+Whether transporting people by boat across the River Styx to congregate under a bridge, carving open gates to flyovers or gathering in Chronic Illness’s bunker amid a plague, every step is taken to create an uncompromising experience.

-It’s kind of fucked up really but whenever we choose a spot it is somewhere that doesn’t have any of this nonsense attached to it.
+It’s fucked up, really, but whenever we choose a spot, it is somewhere that doesn’t have any of this nonsense attached to it.
 It is a clean process from start to finish.
-Other challenges are how to put on these megalithic events without losing thousands of pounds.
-The reality is that the majority of people in the ‘scene’ go out to party to fast-paced techno bangers and therefore The Judgement Hall really isn’t for everyone as comparatively, it is a meeting with the devil!
-The following that we do have however is loyal to the death!
+Another challenge are putting on these megalithic events without losing thousands of pounds.
+The reality is that most people in the ‘scene’ go out to party to fast-paced techno bangers.
+Therefore The Judgement Hall really isn’t for everyone as.
+Comparatively, it is a meeting with the devil!
+The following that we do have, however, is loyal to death!
 As long as they are committed to entering the portal, the gates to The Judgement Hall will remain open.

 What are the artists and work that has sculpted the judgement hall?
 What are the media other than music that play a role in the events?

-The Judgement Hall in many ways was birthed on the mothership of KAOS London.
-The no-compromise mentality of Lee Adams really set the example for me.
-The genius of Chadd Curry’s sets also massively influenced the direction that I took.
+In many ways, the Judgement Hall was birthed on the mothership of KAOS London.
+The no-compromise mentality of Lee Adams really set an example for me.
+The genius of Chadd Curry’s sets also massively influenced my direction.
 The Judgement Hall sits somewhere between Orwell’s 1984 & Terry Gilliam’s Brazil, with the feel of Benjamin Christensen’s Häxan and the introspective journey of Ciro Guerra’s Embrace of the Serpent.

-The highest god at The Judgement Hall is Keiji Haino so all respect to him.
-Stephen O’Malley and his various projects & collaborations including the pinnacle that is Nazoranai alongside Keiji Haino and Oren Ambarchi.
-The Body defines my life more than another band, in particular, their collaboration with Uniform called Mental Wounds Not Healing.
+Keiji Haino is the highest god at The Judgement Hall, so all respect to him.
+Stephen O’Malley and his various projects & collaborations, including the pinnacle that is Nazoranai alongside Keiji Haino and Oren Ambarchi.
+The Body defines my life more than another band, particularly their collaboration with a Uniform called Mental Wounds Not Healing.

-I’ve seen three life-changing shows at Sadler Wells Theatre that had a profound influence on The Judgement Hall.
+I’ve seen three life-changing shows at Sadler Wells Theatre that profoundly influenced The Judgement Hall.
 The first was Damien Jalet’s Vessel, Sasha Waltz’s Körper and Crystal Pite & Kidd Pivot’s Revisor.
 These radically changed my perception of what a live experience can be.
-I’m also fascinated by the work of Dimitris Papaioannou who brings his show to Sadler Wells on the 21st of October
+I’m also fascinated by the work of Dimitris Papaioannou, who brings his show to Sadler Wells on the 21st of October

-What is the online The Judgement Hall Museum – against the landscape of the Internet?
+What is the online The Judgement Hall Museum – against the Internet landscape?

 The Judgement Hall Museum is the most important component of the entire movement.
 It is a portal to albums, imagery, cinematography, performing arts, journals & radio shows that have inspired and helped to sculpt the events and record releases.
-At this stage, the archive is enormous and really reflects the ethos behind The Judgement Hall, which is to present the work of real geniuses that bring a great deal of meaning and joy to this lived experience.
-It is a portal within the cybernetic web that I hope a person from a future civilisation will stumble upon and think “what is this weird shit that people used to do!”.
-I also take a huge amount of joy when people enter the portal and then attend a live show when one of the bands or choreographers that they discovered perform in
+At this stage, the archive is enormous and reflects the ethos behind The Judgement Hall, which presents the work of real geniuses that bring a great deal of meaning and joy to this lived experience.
+It is a portal within the cybernetic web that I hope a person from a future civilisation will stumble upon and think, “What is this weird shit that people used to do!”.
+I also take a huge amount of joy when people enter the portal and then attend a live show when one of the bands or choreographers that they discovered perform.

 What will be your biggest curating extravaganza?